Chunky Mix Pallet

-- Eco Nestro are a solid briquette without a hole making them suitable as a main fuel for larger fires.
+- Woodlets Briquettes are a solid briquette without a hole making them suitable as a main fuel.
 They do expand when burning, so best cracked in half before test burning them.
 Do not overload your firebox.

 - Envirobrick are the highest quality oblong sharped briquette we have found.
-They are so dense you will not be able to break in half, so not best for a small stove (use RUF Oak instead).
-For a large stove where you need a long slow tick-over briquette, these are great.
-Don’t expect the wonderful flame you will get from the likes of Beech Nestro or Energo Top, but they will create a good ‘heat sink’ for you and generate low heat for many hours.
+They are so dense you will not be able to break in half, so ideal for larger stoves.
+For a large stove where you need a long slow tick-over briquette, these are great and will create a good ‘heat sink’ for you to generate low heat for many hours.

 None of our briquettes contain additives or chemicals.
 They are made from pure, untreated wood by-product and are held together by compression alone.